Herbivour/BossmanDKP/README.md

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY
 * AWS_DEFAULT_REGION
+* POLY_VOICE - AWS poly voice to use
 ### Docker
 Use Adminer to create your db.
 Configure the DB connection info in `config/config.json`